bytedance/uss/README.md

 ### 5 Evaluation

-We provide data to evaluate the USS system on AudioSet, FSDKaggle2018, FSD50k, Slakh2100, MUSDB18, and Voicebank-Demand datasets.
+We provide AudioSet, FSDKaggle2018, FSD50k, Slakh2100, MUSDB18, and Voicebank-Demand datasets to evaluate the USS system.

 5.0 Data processing

 **Users can skip this stage** and directly download the processed evaluation data listed in the table below.

-In case the users wish to know more details of the evaluation data creation, please run the following scripts.
+In case the users wish to process the evaluation data by themselves, please run the following scripts.

 ```bash
 bash scripts/2_create_evaluation_data/fsdkaggle2018.sh